muratk5n/thirdwave/en/README.md

 ---

 Hah.
-Movie is called *Bear Witness* about a dude following around wild bears and filming them.
+Movie titled *Bear Witness* about a dude following around wild bears and filming them.

 ---